bids-standard/bids-validator/changelog.d/20250808_135941_rosswilsonblair_raise_error_on_non_object_json.md

 -->
 ### Changed

-- Raise error when json files are parsed and their root value is an array instead of object
+- Raise error when JSON files are parsed and their root value is anything other than an object

 <!--
 ### Fixed